pulpoff/gsm2sip/README.md

 <p align="center">
 Bridges GSM calls on  Android phone to any SIP server.
-Server, port, credentials and codec are configured in the app.
 </p>

 | Calls and messages | Link detail |